WikipediaBrown/SFSymbolsKit/README.md

 **SFSymbols** is available under the MIT license.
 See the LICENSE file for more info.

-Made with 🌲🌲🌲 in Cascadia
+Made with :evergreen_tree::evergreen_tree::evergreen_tree:🌲🌲🌲 in Cascadia